amir-goudarzi/VSL-egocentric/README.md

 ## Note

 This is a fork of the [EGO4D episodic memory repo](https://github.com/EGO4D/episodic-memory) in which we compare VSLBase/VSLNet algorithms with different text encoders, pre-extracted features and hyperparameters.
 From the best performing algorithm we implement a extension in which we choose 50 most accurate queries with which we generate answers to the queries with natural language by using the LlaVA model.
-The implementation of the extension and model comparisions is in the [notebooks](notebooks) folder. **The report for our project is available [here](https://drive.google.com/file/d/1z1xweXQSNRRUsqiLZijN4sv6-YxBpv15/view?usp=drive_link).** The rest of this readme file is from the original repository.
+The implementation of the extension and model comparisions is in the [notebooks](notebooks) folder. **The report for our project is available [here](https://drive.google.com/file/d/1z1xweXQSNRRUsqiLZijN4sv6-YxBpv15/view?usp=drive_link).**

 ## Prerequisites